-The DNP Project develops over time under the primary supervision of the student’s faculty advisor, who serves as the Chair of the student’s DNP professional examination committee and the DNP project committee.
+The DNP Project develops over time under the primary supervision of the student’s faculty advisor, who serves as the Chair of the student’s DNP professional examination committee and the DNP final project committee.
 The following is a recommended process to follow in developing the DNP project.
-It is recommended for students to determine the focus of the DNP Project early when you begin doctoral study.

-Please note this is a process and timeline recommendation for part-time plans of study.
+Please note this is a process and timeline recommendation for part-time plans of study for the post master’s that plans a spring graduation.
 All full-time students will work with their advisor and within their specialty plans of study to achieve DNP project objectives and outcomes.

-- Identify a general area of interest and share it with your faculty advisor.
+- Identify a general area of clinical or healthcare inquiry and share it with your faculty advisor.

 - Identify the type of project you wish to do and formulate your project focus in collaboration with your advisor.

-- Confirm your project focus in early fall term and in collaboration with the advisor, identify two additional M or P faculty members to serve on your committee who have expertise relevant to the proposed project and invite them to serve on the
+- Identify with your advisor two additional team (committee) members to serve on your committee who have expertise relevant to the proposed project and invite them to serve on your team (committee)

-- In autumn semester, continue refining Sections 1 and 2 of your proposal, sharing sections with your advisor as you are developing them and revising based on the advisor’s feedback.
+- Write Sections 1 and 2 of your proposal, sharing sections with your advisor as you are developing them and revising based on the advisor’s feedback.

-- Submit the draft to your advisor and revise as directed throughout each semester.
+- By the end of spring or summer semester, write Section 3, Submit the draft to your advisor and revise as directed.

-- Meet with your entire committee to receive their input and guidance for use in subsequent revisions of your proposal.
+- Meet with your entire committee PRIOR to the professional exam (proposal defense) to receive their input and guidance for use in subsequent revisions of your proposal.
 It is the student’s responsibility to identify the time for the meeting that works for all committee members and to ensure that each one has received and updated draft of the proposal at least 5 days in advance of the meeting.

-- Your goal is to have a coherent proposal by the end of spring semester of the first year for full time students and by the end of the spring semester of the second year for part time You will schedule a project proposal defense with your chair and committee.
+- Your goal is to have a coherent proposal by the end of spring/summer semester of the first year for full time students and by the end of the spring/summer semester of the second year for part time You will schedule a project proposal defense with your chair and committee.

 - Your committee members must approve the proposal prior to completion of the Human Subjects vs Quality Improvement determination, the OSUWMC Feasibility, the IRB or any other applicable project site internal review forms are completed.
 You may not initiate any type of external approval paperwork (i.e. IRB, Feasibility) until after you have successfully completed your Professional Doctoral Examination.

-- After you have passed the Professional Doctoral Examination and also successfully defended your project proposal (receiving your chair’s and committee’s approval to proceed), submit:
+- After you have passed the Professional Doctoral Examination (receiving your chair’s and committee’s approval to proceed), submit: